calabash/calabash-ios/README.md

 2. Install calabash-cucumber gem
   - `gem install calabash-cucumber`
   - (Note you may need to run `sudo gem install calabash-cucumber` depending on your ruby installation).
+  - (Note this may take some time if you don't already have the dependencies for this gem)

 3. Setup your project for Calabash-iOS.
   - `calabash-ios setup`